 Test Report Guide

-This document will describe how to interpret and use the Testware Test Automation Report.
+This document will describe how to interpret and use the Testware Test Report.
 The Test Report is based on the results produced by the automated tests - collecting information from several sources into one user-friendly documentation.
 The guide will explain the structure and usability to be able to quickly and efficiently understand the content of the Test Report.

 Test Report Structure